Hydractify/kanna_kobayashi/README.md

 ## Introduction

-Kanna Kobayashi is a community oriented open source bot for Discord, based on the character [Kanna Kamui] from the [anime] known as [Kobayashi-san Chi no Maid Dragon] by [KyoAni] (Kyoto Animation Studios).
-This bot is made with the intent of improving the experience of the end users with one another and also to improve our skills.
+[Kanna Kobayashi] is a community driven open-source application bot for Discord, based on the character [Kanna Kamui] from the [anime] known as [Kobayashi-san Chi no Maid Dragon] by [KyoAni] (Kyoto Animation Studios).
+This application is made with the intent of enriching the experience, as well as interactions, between our end users; It also serves as a project to improve our own skills.

 ## Getting started

+These are the tools you will need to have installed to get the project up and running:

+1. [NodeJS];
+    - > It is highly recommend to always install the current version instead of [LTS], as we are constantly updating the project to it's latest installment.
+1. [Yarn];
+1. [PostgreSQL].

-The first thing you will need [NodeJS] which we highly recommend to get the current instead of [LTS] as we work with it.
-We use [Yarn] for dependecy management, so you also will need that.
-The last thing you need installed is [PostgreSQL].
-After you are over installing everything, [clone] our repository into wherever you want, open a terminal in that directory and run `yarn install` in a terminal.
+After you are over installing everything, [clone] our repository into wherever you want.
+Then open a terminal in that directory and run `yarn install` in a terminal to install all it's dependencies.

 ### Setting up

-Make a copy of the [`data.example.json`] file as `data.json` and fill the blanks.
+Make a copy of the [`data.example.json`] file as `data.json` in the root directory of the project, and fill it's blanks.

 ```js
 {